Last updated on January 13, 2025

 Fatal Push is a critical tool to stay alive.
 Aside from Murktide Regent, this spell can kill almost anything relevant, and triggering revolt is relatively easy.

-Drown in the Loch is a catch-all spell that can either prevent something from seeing play, or get rid of it if it’s a creature that was resolved earlier.
+Drown in the Loch is a catch-all spell that can either prevent something from resolving, or get rid a creature that was resolved earlier.
+Push and Drown form your go-to removal package for this deck.

 The Mill Package